The ERP Boot Camp

 - The UC-Davis ERP Boot Camp is an NIH-funded 10-day summer workshop that is held each year at the UC-Davis Center for Mind & Brain.
 It includes lectures by several ERP experts, structured discussions, individual consultations, and a substantial laboratory component.
-The next UC-Davis ERP Boot Camp will be held July 13-22, 2015.
-The application system will be made available on January 1, 2015 and the deadline for submission is March 1, 2015.
-Offers of admission will be made on approximately April 1, 2015.
+The next UC-Davis ERP Boot Camp will be held July 20-19, 2017.
+The application system will be made available by January 1, 2017 and the deadline for submission will be March 1, 2017.
+Offers of admission will be made in early April.

 - The Mini ERP Boot Camp is a 2-day or 3-day short course that is initiated and hosted by a university, research center, laboratory, corporation, or conference.
 It consists primarily of lectures but may also include group discussions, individual consultations, and laboratory visits.
 Mini ERP Boot Camps are particularly useful for groups who have recently acquired an ERP system and would like to learn about the nature of ERPs, what kinds of questions can be answered with ERPs, and how to design, implement, and analyze ERP experiments.